nikolayg/nikgrozev-website/_posts/blog/2014-05-10-automated-cloudstone-setup-in-ubuntu-vms.md

 The main differences are:

 *   CloudStone comes with a distribution of Faban, which according to the documentation should be deployed and used.
-However this version had several issues when deployed on Ubuntu.
+However, this version had several issues when deployed on Ubuntu.
 I had to fork Faban on GitHub and implement workarounds for them.
 The scripts use the [Faban fork](https://github.com/nikolayg/faban) instead of the original Faban distribution.
 A full list of changes to Faban can be seen from forked project's history.
 *   CloudStone includes a distribution of PhP code, which according to the instructions needs to be compiled and installed.
-However the PhP code had to be patched, as it depends on an old version of libxml2-dev and did not compile.
+However, the PhP code had to be patched, as it depends on an old version of libxml2-dev and did not compile.
 *   Faban assumes all VMs can ssh into each other without any prompts.
 The installation scripts copy the _pem_ file to the CloudStone VMs and ensure their ~/.ssh/config files are set properly